maimbeeb/OnlineExam/README.md

 ## Credits

+	Got the Idea from Online examination system used by Companies.
 	Referred to the python documentation.
 	Refered to the Django docs as well which have been a huge help.
 	Thanks to mentor for planning and helping with the projects.